merguriev/SelfPortal/README.md

 3. Clone this repo to /var/www/selfportal.
 Import database from /var/www/selfportal/master/db/portal.sql

 4. Install VMWare vSphere Perl SDK (download it from vmware.com.
-[Here](http://www.dropwizard.io/1.0.2/docs/) is a link for VSphere 6.0 SDK).
+[Here](https://code.vmware.com/web/sdk/60/vsphere-perl) is a link for VSphere 6.0 SDK).

 > Prerequisites:
 ```Shell
 sudo apt-get install lib32z1 build-essential gcc uuid uuid-dev perl libssl-dev perl-doc liburi-perl libxml-libxml-perl libcrypt-ssleay-perl
 ```

-4.1.
 Extract the archive you've downloaded from VMWare website.
 Install SDK executng vmware-install.pl file.
 ```Shell
 sudo vmware-vsphere-cli-distrib/vmware-install.pl
 ```

-> There are two common issues in installation proccess:
+> There are two common issues in the installation proccess:
 1. While executing vmware-install.pl file you will be prompted to install required dependencies.
 When you will agree to do this - each dependency will be install for 1-2 minutes.
 But one of them, called Soap::Lite will be installed. Нажать Ctrl+C один раз.

 2. Perl will throw warnings, until you change one line at /usr/share/perl/<version>/VMware/VICommon.pm, where <version> is a version of your Perl.